sonic-net/SONiC/doc/mgmt/SONiC_DNS_Support.md

 # Scope

 This document covers the following,
-1) Click commands to configure DNS server & Source IP
+1) Click commands to configure DNS server & Source interface
 2) Click command to show DNS hosts
 3) New tables in config DB to handle DNS configs
 4) DNS table configuration and show based on OpenConfig YANG model
-5) KLISH commands to configure DNS server & Source IP
+5) KLISH commands to configure DNS server & Source interface
 6) KLISH commands to show DNS hosts
 7) Backend support to add DNS configs in "/etc/resolv.conf" file & iptable rules to change the source-IP of the DNS query packets
 8) Unit Testcases